1. Whatever happened to the movie?

 HarperCollins Children’s Books

-8. How many books will be in the series?
+8. How many books are there in the Septimus Heap world?

 9. How did you come up with the idea for Septimus Heap?

 It kind of grew.
 I had the idea for a very long time and kept thinking about it but not actually getting around to writing anything.
 But after the millenium, I felt that it was time to see if I could really write the story that was in my head.
 It was quite a vague collection of ideas, but with a very strong feel to it.
 I knew it had to begin with a baby being found in the snow, although at the time I was not sure if this was Jenna or Septimus… But in the end they were both found in the snow – in different ways.